Deploy a Matrix Server

 docker logs cloudflared 2>&1 | grep "Updated to new configuration"

-You should see a line showing both hostnames in the ingress configuration.
+You should see a line showing all three hostnames in the ingress configuration.
 It will look something like:

-If you only see one hostname, the other route did not save.
+If you do not see all three hostnames, the missing route did not save.
 Go back to the dashboard and add it.

 Test External Access